SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 This code also requires the Rest API to be enabled controller side otherwise it will not be able to request some features.

+Before running the code, you must change the `server_ADDR` and `nic_name` globals at the top of the code.
+Change the `server_ADDR` to the BATMAN IP of the GUI host machine and change the `nic_name` to the name of the NIC card the client device is using.
+It is `wlan0` for our Raspberry Pis.

 It is recommended to run this code after setting up BATMAN and the OpenvSwitches on your devices:
 ```
 python3 PubSubClient13.py